Waaal/BobaOS/doc/userland/Userland.md

 ```

 ## Switching between userland and kernelland
 When we call a function from the userland or a interrupt happens, the CPU automatically pushes all registers to the stack.
-So if we are in kernelland and want bakc to userland with the iret instruction we need to restore all of these general purpose registers and the returen back to userland with iret.
+So if we are in kernelland and want to go back to userland with the iret instruction we need to restore all of these general purpose registers and then return back to userland with iret.

 ## Switching between processes
 With the help of the PIC Timer interrupt we can switch a process every time the timer interrupt is fired.